 After making millions with his anti-virus product, McAfee decided to abandon the United States for Belize, a languid coastal paradise.
 It is a path that has been taken by a number of rich Americans over the years.

-He took a beachfront compound on the island's isolated and exclusive north side, 10 kilometres from the town of San Pedro by boat or by driving over badly cratered asphalt and dirt track.
+He took a beachfront compound on the island's isolated and exclusive north side, 6 miles from the town of San Pedro by boat or by driving over badly cratered asphalt and dirt track.
 It is a world away from California's Silicon Valley, which he once called home.

 He took the company public in 1992 and left two years later following accusations that he had hyped the arrival of a virus known as Michelangelo, which turned out to be a dud, to scare computer users into buying his company's products.

 Officials at the company he created and its parent, Intel, have declined to comment on the controversy.

 But one long-time McAfee manager who recently left said company executives were likely monitoring the news closely.
 He said they have tracked reports of John McAfee's activities over the years out of concern they might need to do damage control.